 These ideas have inspired the Playbook’s six core Strategies that set the foundation for bold climate action:

-Within each Strategy, the Draft Playbook defines:
+Within each Strategy, the Playbook defines:

-The Playbook includes Game Plan 2022 – a compilation of “Next Moves” to focus on in the next three years.
+The Playbook includes Game Plan 2022* – a compilation of “Next Moves” to focus on in the next three years.
 This Game Plan will be updated every five years as new technologies emerge and new state or local regulations go into effect.
-While it is impossible to envision all the right Moves today, the Draft Playbook clearly defines the end game, identifies key players, and sets the ball rolling towards the goal posts.
+While it is impossible to envision all the right Moves today, the Playbook clearly defines the end game, identifies key players, and sets the ball rolling towards the goal posts.

-Draft Complete Playbook (10 MB PDF)
+Climate Action Playbook (5 MB PDF)

-Appendix B: Ideas Roster
+Appendix A: Ideas Roster

-Appendix C: Technical Background
+Appendix B: Technical Background

 The City’s first Climate Action Plan (CAP 1.0)* (adopted 2014) was designed to help the City reduce its emissions levels as equal to 1990 levels by 2020.
 By 2016, the City had already surpassed this 2020 target as noted in the CAP Biennial Progress Report 2018*.